illinois-cs419/illinois-cs419.github.io/_assignments/mp1.md

 ![University of Illnois Logo](/img/logo.png)

-For your first Machine Problem, you will create a 2-D animation of the majestic and inspiring University of Illinois logo (as shown above).
-You will also create a short 2-D animation of your choice…more details below….
+For your first Machine Problem, you will create **two** animations:

++ a 2-D animation of the majestic and inspiring University of Illinois logo (as shown above)
++ you will also create a short 2-D animation of your choice…more details below

 To complete the MP, you will need to create a digital model of the logo, write code to render it, and write code to animate it.